dwjohnston/interview-questions/questions_to_ask_candiates.md

 This serves a couple of purposes:

 - Firstly, it gives you a better picture of who they are as a developer.
-Candidates have the incentive to list every technology they've ever touched, even if they're particularly comfortable with that technology, because otherwise the recruiter/hiring manager may pass their CV over.
+Candidates have the incentive to list every technology they've ever touched, even if they're not particularly comfortable with that technology, because otherwise the recruiter/hiring manager may pass their CV over.

 - It helps calibrate and weight the questions you ask them.
 For example, it might be quite common for someone to have listed 'React/CSS/Express/Mongo' as their experience, but actually they have very little experience with Mongo - they were more of a frontend developer.
 You can still ask them a Mongo related question, and it's a great sign if they can answer it, but you're not discounting them too much if they can't.